-14 Dec 2017 2 mins read
+14 Dec 2017 2 mins read Refrigeration News

-Substitutes for these chemicals are accessible, which can aid to minimize some of the environmental risks.
-They are known as ‘Natural Refrigerants’ because these substances are also available in nature and these substitutes include carbon dioxide, hydrocarbons and ammonia.
-These substances were already used in the past as refrigerants for many years; however, they are now finding their way into applications where earlier fluorocarbons were the favoured alternative.
+Substitutes for these chemicals are accessible, which can aid in minimising some environmental risks.
+They are known as ‘Natural Refrigerants’ because these substances are also available in nature, and these substitutes include carbon dioxide, hydrocarbons and ammonia.
+These substances have already been used in the past as refrigerants for many years; however, they are now finding their way into applications where earlier fluorocarbons were the favoured alternative.

-Natural refrigerants are economical, and they are available in plenty and can cover almost all refrigeration including industrial refrigeration applications already present.
+Natural refrigerants are economical, available in plenty and can cover almost all refrigeration, including industrial refrigeration applications already present.
 Moreover, when compared to synthetic refrigerants, natural refrigerants have a very low GWP.
 This reason is sufficient to recommend their use.
-Nonetheless, it’s equally essential that they are highly energy-efficient because over 80% of the GWP presented by refrigerating and air conditioning systems are the outcome of system energy consumption, and not due to refrigerant leaks.
+Nonetheless, it’s equally essential that they are highly energy-efficient because over 80% of the GWP presented by refrigerating and air conditioning systems are the outcome of system energy consumption and not due to refrigerant leaks.

-As far as the future is concerned, all things point towards the use of natural refrigerants in both economic and ecological terms, to shield both the environment and capital expenditure in the long term.
+As far as the future is concerned, all things point towards using natural refrigerants in both economic and ecological terms to shield the environment and capital expenditure in the long term.
 Indeed, natural refrigerants have caught the spotlight due to their exceptional environmental credentials.

 Way back in history, naturals were the original refrigerants.
 About 100 years ago, at the beginning of mechanical refrigeration, carbon dioxide, ammonia, and hydrocarbons were among the few available cooling industry alternatives.